Friends-of-Monika/mas-wtf/README.md

 ## 🌟 Features

+A true must-have for everyone eager to try out new submods and those who have a ton of them and might need help finding where a certain topic comes from!~

 * Tells apart official topics and submod topics
 * Provides information on what the current topic name is
 * Displays owning submod name and script file location